AGENTS

 ## Next steps

-* Learn more about [browser flags](/docs/browsers/browser-flags).
+* Learn more about [Browser flags](/docs/browsers/browser-flags).

-* Learn more about [browser profile](/docs/browsers/browser-profile).
+* Learn more about [Browser profile](/docs/browsers/browser-profile).

 # Browser profile management for isolated dev runs